charmed-kubernetes/kubernetes-docs/pages/k8s/install-manual.md

 ['Quick start' documentation][quickstart].
 However, in some cases it may be useful to customise the install in ways not possible with **conjure-up**:

-  - Setting specific options for the master/worker nodes
   - Adding additional components
   - Configuring storage or networking
   - Copying an existing configuration